kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

   * Kubernetes service which enables the connection between a broker and an application
   * broker registration file in which the kind of a broker is specified

-> **NOTE:** In case of the exemplary UPS Broker, find the application and service files [here](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker/templates).
-You can find the registration file under [this](https://github.com/kubernetes-incubator/service-catalog/blob/master/contrib/examples/walkthrough/ups-broker.yaml) location.
+> **NOTE:** In case of the sample UPS Broker, find the application and service files [here](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker/templates).
+Use [this](https://github.com/kubernetes-incubator/service-catalog/blob/master/contrib/examples/walkthrough/ups-broker.yaml) registration file.

 ## Steps

-You can register your broker to the Service Catalog either by installing a Helm chart or by using kubectl commands.
+You can register your broker in the Service Catalog either by installing a Helm chart or by using kubectl commands.
 You can also register it directly using the Kyma Console.

 ### Register using Helm chart

-To register a broker to the Service Catalog using a Helm chart, go to the chart's directory and run this command:
+To register a broker in the Service Catalog using a Helm chart, go to the chart's directory and run this command:

 ```
 helm install {chart directory} --name {broker name} --namespace {namespace}